caxapyk/jekyll-docker/README.md

 Jekyll Docker
 -------------
-`Jekyll Docker` is a simple source to build docker image for Jekyll project management.
-It uses [Bundler](https://bundler.io/) inside as a base tool to control Jekyll and its dependencies.
+`Jekyll Docker` is a simple source to build [Docker](https://docker.com/) image for Jekyll project management.
+It use [Bundler](https://bundler.io/) inside as a base tool to control Jekyll and its dependencies.
 Built image includes only Bundler and system libraries for native extensions.
 Jekyll and all related gems located on a host machine project folder.
-Image based on docker ruby:alpine.
+Image based on ruby:alpine image.

 Installation
 ------------